ckormanyos/real-time-cpp/examples/readme.md

 Example ![chapter04_04](./chapter04_04) LED Objects and Polymorphism.\
 This example exhibits object oriented polymorphism through an intuitive LED class hierarchy.
-Base class pointers are used in combination with dynamic polymorphism.
+Base class pointers stored in an `std::array` are used in combination with dynamic polymorphism.

 Example ![chapter04_04a](./chapter04_04a) LED Objects and Polymorphism via References.\
-This example exhibits object oriented polymorphism in essentially the same way as in chapter04_04.
-In chapter04_04a, however, we use base class references instead of base class pointers to access object oriented polymorphism.
+This example exhibits object oriented polymorphism in essentially the same way as in example chapter04_04.
+In example chapter04_04a, however, we use base class references instead of base class pointers stored in an `std::array` in order to utilitze object oriented polymorphism.

 Example ![chapter06_01](./chapter06_01) A CRC Benchmark.\
 This example illustrates certain optimization techniques through the calculation